nathvda/mysql_colyseum_exercice/README.md

 These informations will be used when creating the connection to the database for the CRUD operations.

+2023-01-28:
+- Starting to refactor using Object Oriented PHP.

 2023-01-25:

 - Adding show.